mattszumski/gym-social-media/Backlog.md

-[] FriendService: Add Check to determine if friend is not already added [] Platform: Create setup file which will drop and create tables and input test/default data [] Adding videos and photos: create middleware and modify post functions when frontend part will be ready
+[] FriendService: Add Check to determine if friend is not already added [] Platform: Create setup file which will drop and create tables and input test/default data [] Adding videos and photos: create middleware and modify post functions when frontend part will be ready [] Create route for accepting friend request - it should add friend and delete current friend request